 The guide pages explain each individual concept of the API and the best practices.
 The sample notebooks explain how to use the API to write Python scripts, incorporating capabilities such as mapping, query, analysis, geocoding, routing, portal administration, and more to solve real world problems.
 If you are looking for recipes, you may find them as sample notebooks.

 The api reference provides a reference for each class, its properties and methods in the

 arcgis package.
-The forum is a geonet community where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.
+The community is a geonet forum where you can share your thoughts about the API, request for features, conduct polls, report bugs, ask questions and engage with the Python community in general.

 Feedback on this topic?